 When Should You Use A Power Rake To Remove Thatch?

 If the thatch on your lawn is thicker than half an inch, there’s enough for you to power rake.
-This will ensure you keep your grass healthy.
+This will ensure you keep your grass healthy and well maintained.

 To find out if you’re dealing with half an inch of thatch, you will have to take a core sample of soil and grass.
 Measure the organic material that’s on the surface of the soil.
 If it’s thicker than half an inch, then you’re good to go.